 Gent and Brugge have changeable weather so plan accordingly.

 Gent is a thriving city; trams and buses run everywhere.
 Numerous cafes and restaurants serve all manner of food and drink, and the prices are quite reasonable for Belgium.
 One of the attractions are the five churches all built along the same street along the east end of the old town.
 Go to St. Michael's bridge to see the famous Gent towers all at once: St. Nicholas' Church, the Belfry, St. Bavo's Cathedral, the Gothic St. Michael's Church, and the former Dominican monastery 'Het Pand.'

 A View of the City You Won't Forget

 Go to the Belfort and take the trip up to the top.
 But don't just go any time.
 On ten after the hour, they give tours in four languages (English is one of them) and this one is not to be missed.
 You'll learn a whole lot about Gent history, and not just the dry facts.
 You'll see the mechanism that drives the 49 bells (think gigantic music box here).
 And if you wondered why there are a pretty girl and a lion on each bell, well, that's the symbol of Gent that came about when the city fathers commissioned an artist to create a symbol of "power" for the city.

 Evidently, the word for "power" and the word for "virgin" were almost identical, so the artist heard "virgin" as artists do, and off he went to paint one scantily clad.
 The lion was evidently added later to appease the fathers.

 And to top it all off, there's a view of the whole city you won't forget.

 Staying in Gent

-The Ibis Centrum offers rooms in a central location near the cathedral for around 90 Euros a night, a decent price for Gent.
+The Ibis Centrum offers rooms in a central location near the cathedral and has decent prices for Gent.